 The problem for some is that they need to come up with a cash-in refinance to get their LTV ratio to 80%.

-Cheap Money Is Getting Cheaper
+Cheap Money Is Getting More Scarce

 When I refinanced in the fall of 2014, the 10-year yield was at the same level as when I locked in my refinance on January 20, 2015, around 1.88%.
+However, in 2022, the 10-year bond yield is closer to 3.5% and average mortgage rates have climbed.

 People Who Don’t Need To Refinance Get To Refinance

-If you don’t have a job, are struggling to make your monthly payments, have an underwater home mortgage loan, and have poor credit, banks will not lend to you.
+If you don't have a job, are struggling to make your monthly payments, have an underwater home mortgage loan, and have poor credit, banks will not lend to you.
+In fact, well-qualified borrowers are getting quoted much lower mortgage rates than headline averages.

 Now, if only I could get the same rate as new borrowers nowadays, I could much readily pay my monthly mortgage, you think to yourself.
 Since you can’t, you might as well default and tell the bank and the government, Up yours!
 Now the cycle begins.